Listen to the True Spies Podcast COINTELPRO Part 1: The Black Panther Plot

 Much of the early US civil rights movement was Southern – church-going men in suits who believed in peaceful resistance – but this new movement was very different.
 The Panthers were urban, West Coast-savvy and armed.
 Their uniform consisted of black leather jackets, berets, sunglasses and loaded shotguns.
 Tom Wolfe described them as ‘radical chic’.

 The Panthers would soon become one of the most influential groups to tackle racism and inequality in America’s history.

-By day the Panthers ran childrens’ breakfast clubs, opened clinics and taught black history.
-At night they patrolled neighborhoods with weapons looking for police brutality, a routine known as ‘cop watching’.
+By day, the Panthers ran breakfast clubs for children, opened clinics, and taught black history.
+By night, they patrolled neighborhoods with weapons looking for police brutality, a routine known as ‘cop watching’.
 In 1967, the Panthers made national headlines when they entered California’s State Assembly with guns to demand the right to carry loaded weapons in public.

 The FBI and CIA spy programs

 The FBI’s illegal, covert Counterintelligence Program began spying on suspected Communists in 1956 and expanded to the Black Panthers and beyond.
 Even Martin Luther King was an FBI target when King was involved in the 1955 Montgomery bus boycott over racial segregation.
 FBI director J. Edgar Hoover was convinced the Communists had influenced him.

 Although Hoover’s goal was to infiltrate and discredit groups he deemed a threat to US security, a US Senate select committee decided the FBI had acted illegally and reprehensibly: “Whatever opinion one holds about the policies of the targeted groups, many of the tactics employed by the FBI were indisputably degrading to a free society,” the senators said in their damning 1976 report.